rezarajan/sdc-traffic-sign-classifier/writeup_template.md

 ## Model Results
 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

+In the Jupyter notebook, all models are trained in the section "Train the Model".
 After training, the model results are plotted with comparisons of the training and validation accuracies.
 All models have been tested, as defined in the above table, and results are compared to select the best performer.
 In the end, ***Model C produced the best results, with the lowest losses and highest accuracies, and it showed robustness against overfitting.*** The results are as follows:

 **Model C** performance: